Law Society of Ireland

 The Law Society of Ireland (Dlí-Chumann na hÉireann) is a professional body established on 24 June 1830 and is the educational, representative and regulatory body of the solicitors' profession in Ireland.
-As of 2020, the Law Society had over eleven thousand solicitor members, a staff of 150 and an annual turnover of over €30m.
+As of 2022, the Law Society had 12,392 solicitor members and an annual turnover of over €32m.
 It is headquartered in Dublin, Ireland's capital city.

 Under the Solicitors Acts 1954 to 2015, the Law Society exercises functions in relation to the education, admission, enrolment, discipline and regulation of the solicitors' profession.
 It is the professional body for its solicitor members, to whom it also provides services and support.

 Relationship with the Law Society of Northern Ireland

 Prior to the partition of Ireland, solicitors in what became Northern Ireland were regulated by the Law Society of Ireland.
 They are now regulated by the Law Society of Northern Ireland.

+Five seats on the Council of the Law Society of Ireland are reserved for members of the Council of the Law Society of Northern Ireland.

+The Law Society of Ireland collaborates with the Law Society of Northern Ireland on various initiatives, including the Irish Rule of Law International and the Solicitors' Benevolent Association.

 Republic of Ireland-qualified solicitors are entitled to apply to the Law Society of Northern Ireland to be admitted to the Roll of Solicitors in Northern Ireland without taking any further examinations.
-Northern Ireland-qualified solicitors have a reciprocal eligibility.
+Northern Ireland-qualified solicitors have reciprocal eligibility.

 History

 The Law Society of Ireland was established on 24 June 1830 with premises at Inns Quay, Dublin.
 In November 1830, the committee of the Society submitted a memorial to the benchers as to the ‘necessity and propriety’ of erecting chambers for the use of solicitors with the funds that solicitors had been levied to pay to King's Inns over the years.
 The committee requested that the hall and chambers for the use of solicitors should be erected away from the King's Inns, and apartments in the Four Courts were allotted by the King's Inns to solicitors in May 1841.
 However, the adequacy of that accommodation at the Four Courts was to be a bone of contention between the Society and the benchers for 30 years.
 The first president, Josiah Dunn, was elected in 1842.
-In accordance with the Supreme Court of Judicature Act (Ireland) 1877, anyone admitted as solicitors or attorneys were, from then on, to be referred to as solicitors of the Court of Judicature (although the title of attorney lives on in the designation of the chief law officer of the State as the Attorney General).

 The Law Society was incorporated by royal charter obtained from Queen Victoria on 5 April 1852 under the name of "the Incorporated Society of Attorneys and Solicitors of Ireland".
 The charter referred to founding "an institution for facilitating the acquisition of legal knowledge", and for the better and more convenient discharging of professional duties of attorneys and solicitors.

-The principal events with which the Law Society was concerned on behalf of solicitors in the second half of the 19th century were: